Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 ### TechnicalInspection "0..*" --> "0..*" Defect : detects
-Text: On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle and hand it over to the natural person who delivered the vehicle for the technical inspection.
+Text: On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle and hand it over to the natural person who delivered the vehicle for the technical inspection. ...
+If the technical inspection has revealed minor defects, the operator of the road vehicle shall remedy them.

 Output:
-- {"name": "detects", "inference": "On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle", "source_entity": "TechnicalInspectionReport", "target_entity": "Defect", "cardinality": "0..* --> 0..*"}
+- {"name": "detects", "inference": "On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle ...
+If the technical inspection has revealed minor defects", "source_entity": "TechnicalInspectionReport", "target_entity": "Defect", "cardinality": "0..* --> 0..*"}

 ### TechnicalInspectionReport "0..*" --> "1..*" SeriousDefect : reports on
-Text: On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle and hand it over to the natural person who delivered the vehicle for the technical inspection.
+Text: On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle and hand it over to the natural person who delivered the vehicle for the technical inspection. ...
 If a technical inspection reveals a serious defect, the vehicle is technically fit for use only for 30 days from the date of issue of the technical inspection report.

 Output:
 - {"name": "reports on", "inference": "On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle ...
 If a technical inspection reveals a serious defect", "source_entity": "TechnicalInspectionReport", "target_entity": "SeriousDefect", "cardinality": "0..* --> 1..*"}

 ### TechnicalInspectionReport "0..*" --> "1..*" DangerousDefect : reports on
-Text: On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle and hand it over to the natural person who delivered the vehicle for the technical inspection.
+Text: On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle and hand it over to the natural person who delivered the vehicle for the technical inspection. ...
 If the technical inspection of a road vehicle reveals a dangerous defect, the vehicle is technically unfit for use and must not be used in traffic.

 Output:
 - {"name": "reports on", "inference": "On the basis of the defect record, the technical inspection station shall draw up a technical inspection report on the technical inspection of the road vehicle ...
 If the technical inspection of a road vehicle reveals a dangerous defect", "source_entity": "TechnicalInspectionReport", "target_entity": "DangerousDefect", "cardinality": "0..* --> 1..*"}